Buldii99/IBM_PY_PROJECTS/README.md

-Wykorzystanie BeautifulSoup do Web Scrapingu
+Using BeautifulSoup to Web Scraping